piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 #### Checking outliers <a name = "checking_outliers"></a>

 The occurrence of outliers for particular days was checked using a box plot.
-It shows that one station on <b>14</b> and <b>25 March</b> recorded a much larger number of bike rentals compared to all other stations on that day.
+It shows that one station on <b> March 14</b> and <b>March 25</b> recorded a much larger number of bike rentals compared to all other stations on that day.
 <img width="600" height="650" src = img/fig_3.png/>